kyma-project/kyma/resources/compass/README.md

 | --- | --- | --- | --- |
 | **database.useEmbedded** | Specifies whether `postgresql` chart should be installed. | true/false | `true` |

-To learn how to use managed GCP database, read [this](https://github.com/kyma-incubator/compass/blob/master/docs/configure-managed-gcp-postgresql.md) document.
+To learn how to use managed GCP database, see the [Configure Managed GCP PostgreSQL](./configure-managed-gcp-postgresql.md) document.